 We strive to maintain the quality and reputation of AdSense by holding all of our publishers to our programme policies.
 We appreciate your help in upholding these standards.
 If you find any page or site that may contain the policy violations, please report it to us by clicking the 'Ads by Google' or 'Ad choice' label on the ads.
 Our specialists will review it and take action accordingly.

 You can report this behaviour through our Unauthorised ad code has been placed on my site form.
 We’ll investigate this matter and take the appropriate actions.
 Please be aware that these ads were placed on your website without our knowledge.
-If you haven't already done so, then you can remove the ads from your site by deleting the ad code from your website's source.
+If you haven't already done so, you can remove the ads from your site by deleting the ad code from your site's source.
 In addition, we suggest that you review your site’s security to ensure that unauthorised individuals aren't able to access your website's source code.
 For more information, see: What is hacking or hacked content?